eclipse-vertx/vert.x/core_manual_java.md

 And there we have it.
 The `drainHandler` event handler will get called when the write queue is ready to accept more data, this resumes the `NetSocket` which allows it to read more data.

-It's very common to want to do this when writing vert.x applications, so we provide a helper class called `Pump` which does all this hard work for you.
+It's very common to want to do this when writing Vert.x applications, so we provide a helper class called `Pump` which does all this hard work for you.
 You just feed it the `ReadStream` and the `WriteStream` and it tell it to start:

     NetServer server = vertx.createNetServer();